 - The Chicago Evangelization Society (the organization from which the Moody Bible Institute developed)

 - WMBI radio

 - Moody Monthly

-The Archives house some seventeen file drawers full of biographical and photographic material of people who have had some connection with the Institute, including faculty, employees and noted personalities.
+The Archives houses over thirty file drawers full of biographical and photographic material of people who have had some connection with the Institute, including faculty, employees and noted personalities.

 The entire archival collection consists of fourteen 5-drawer legal file cabinets, sixty archival boxes, and 221 feet of open shelves housing historical A-V and three-dimensional materials.
 There are also many finding aids and indexes to aid researchers in their queries.

 More information about the Archives and collections and additional resources can be found on the Archives LibGuide.

 Accessing the Archives

 The collection is available by appointment during scheduled hours.
 During these hours, a library staff member will be available to answer questions and help locate desired materials.
 To schedule a research appointment or for more information on reading room regulations or our archival holdings, please contact us.

 Hours: weekdays by appointment only.
 E-mail email@example.com at least two days in advance to schedule an appointment.